Skip to main content

 Yes, safety experts recommend stopping every 90-120 minutes during long drives to stretch, hydrate, and rest your eyes.
 A 10 hours and 15 minutes timer serves as an effective driving break reminder.
 Pull over at a safe location when the timer sounds, walk around for a few minutes, then restart the timer for your next driving segment.

-How do I stay productive for all of 10 hours and 15 minutes?
+How do I prevent burnout during a 10 hours and 15 minutes study session?

-How do I protect a 10 hours and 15 minutes block from interruptions?
+How do I plan a 10 hours and 15 minutes garden overhaul project?

 Related Tools